 Enter the city of world-class satellite technology

 Finland’s new space technology transfer is taking off from Espoo.
-Here, the top Finnish new space players conduct the mission by solving some of the world’s biggest problems on the ground first: fighting climate change, securing food sufficiency, and enabling 5g connectivity — everywhere.
+Here, the top Finnish new space players conduct the mission by solving some of the world’s biggest problems on the ground of planet Earth first: fighting climate change, securing food sufficiency, and enabling 5G connectivity — everywhere.

 VTT Technical Research Centre of Finland leads the Finnish new space tech development in industries like traffic and public safety, maritime, defence, and arctic solutions.
 VTT’s world-class satellite tech expertise is critical in transferring 5G technology to space.
 With the presence of European Space Agency’s Business Incubation Centre (ESA BIC) and a stellar ecosystem of new space startups, Espoo’s innovation ecosystem can take your business to space.

 We help you find the right new space business and investment opportunities